Please enter valid ZIP

 • Odometer reading on the vehicle you’re adding

 Most insurance companies require that all vehicles on your policy have the same liability coverage.
 That means you can’t carry a state minimum on one car and 100/300/100 on another.
-So decide how much coverage you need for all of your vehicles.
+So, decide how much coverage you need for all of your vehicles.

 To drive legally, you need at least the minimum liability amounts required by your state.
 But to protect your assets and prevent you from having to pay out-of-pocket for accident damages or injuries you cause.
-CarInsurance.com editors recommend buying a policy that pays 100/300/100, which means you have liability coverages of:
+We recommend buying a policy that pays 100/300/100, which means you have liability coverages of:

-• up to $100,000 for the medical bills of those you injure
+• Up to $100,000 for the medical bills of those you injure

-• with a $300,000 cap per accident for bodily injury
+• Up to $300,000 cap per accident for bodily injury

 You should also consider adding the optional coverages of comprehensive and collision insurance if your car is less than 10 years old.
 If the car is financed, your lender will likely require you to carry both.
 Collision pays, up to the cash value of the car, for damage to your vehicle, and comprehensive pays for damage from flooding, fire, hail, vandalism and theft.
 Insurers allow you to carry comprehensive and collision on one car but not another, so this is a per-car decision.